SAEON/data-portal/README.md

 4. Setup a Github self-hosted actions runner on the CentOS server (this is from the settings in your forked repository)
 5. Adjust the GitHub Actions files (`.github/worklfows/*.yml`) appropriately
 6. Push from local to your forked repository to trigger a deployment

+### Gotchas
+One would think that configuring the server would include Nginx configuration.
+Currently Nginx is configured by GitHub actions.
+This is definitely not very intuitive and will change in the future.
+But for now the only way of completing the deployment is by setting up GitHub actions after setting up the server

 ## SAEON Data Portal endpoints